 The passwords, discovered on Childs' computer, pose an "imminent threat" to the city's computer network, according to the court filing.
 Childs could use the names and passwords to "impersonate any of the legitimate users in the City by using their password to gain access to the system," the motion against the bail reduction states.

-Although the DA's office did not say what the passwords were used for, a source familiar with the situation said that they are for logging into the city's VPN, and that this type of information is something that a network administrator like Childs would be expected to have.
+Although the DA's office did not say what the passwords were used for, a source familiar with the situation said that they are for logging into the city's virtual private network, and that this type of information is something that a network administrator like Childs would be expected to have.

 Posting these passwords in public creates a security risk, although the passwords are not enough to give a criminal access to the city's VPN.
 The passwords are so-called "phase one" passwords, and must be combined with a second password to access the network, the source said.

 The passwords are used by city workers accessing the network from home computers or via laptops while they are outside of city offices.
 The passwords are for many city departments including the police department, the mayor's office, and the Department of Telecommunications and Information Services (DTIS), where Childs worked.